 Inflammation: Pain, swelling, redness, and irritation of tissues in the body.

-Placenta Accreta: A condition in which part or all of the placenta attaches abnormally to and is inseparable from the uterine wall.
+Placenta Accreta: A condition in which part or all the placenta attaches abnormally to the uterus.

 Placental Abruption: A condition in which the placenta has begun to separate from the uterus before the fetus is born.

 Placenta Previa: A condition in which the placenta covers the opening of the uterus.